tessin/SlackLeadsBidder/README.md

 ## Requirements

-* .Net hosting with HTTPS
+* .Net hosting with a HTTPS configuration (I'm using Azure)
 * Slack
 * Mandrill
-* MSSQL
+* MSSQL database

 ## Installation

+* Clone this repo.

-* Setup a ConnectionString to a MSSQL database in Web.config.
+* Setup a connection string to a MSSQL database in Web.config.

-* Run Enable-Migrations and Update-Database in Package Manager Console to initiate the database.
+* Run Enable-Migrations and Update-Database in the *Package Manager Console* to initiate the database.

 * In the database there's now a *Agents* table.
-For each agent add a row.
-(SlackId should be the user name in Slack)
+For each agent (salesperson) add a row. (*SlackId* should be the user name in Slack)

-* In Slack create a channel and under *Custom Integrations* add a *Incoming WebHooks* for this channel.
+* In Slack create a new channel (mine is called #leads) and under *Custom Integrations* add a *Incoming WebHooks* for this channel.
 Enter the generated webhook url in Web.config.

 * Add these *Slack Commands* and enter tokens in Web.config:
    * /bid POST to https://yourdomain/api/slack/bid